Matatika/matatika-docs/content/dataml/pipelines/pipeline-yaml.md

 - <An array of data components>
 actions:
 - <An array of actions to be executed>
+properties:
+- <A Map of properties that configure the execution environment>
 schedule: <A cron schedule>
 ```